-California Extra Virgin Avocado Oil – I prefer to use this on a salad versus the vinaigrettes.
+Primal Kitchen makes two Avocado Oils, California Extra Virgin Avocado Oil and regular Avocado Oil.
+I prefer to use this on a salad versus the vinaigrettes.
 I am guessing the “Extra Virgin” is what makes this Avocado Oil so thin.

 This is my first time buying an Avocado Oil and possibly using it.
 The only oils I have used up to this point are Olive Oils.

 Avocado Oil plays a big part in the Primal Kitchen lineup as its an ingredient in all of the items above.
 They really like their fats.